 The meeting of the Early Baseball Era Committee marked the first time since the 2006 Special Committee on Negro Leagues that Negro Leagues and pre-Negro Leagues candidates were up for vote.
 The 2006 committee election had resulted in 17 Negro Leagues and pre-Negro Leagues candidates earning election.
 Now, with the selections of Fowler and O’Neil, the total number of primary Negro Leagues and pre-Negro Leagues legends chosen for the Hall of Fame is 37.
 This increase comes one year after MLB announced that a number of Negro Leagues will be formally recognized as major leagues in the record books.

-To be selected Sunday, a candidate had to appear on at least 75 percent (12 votes) of ballots cast by the 16-member committees.
+To be selected in the committee-election process, a candidate had to appear on at least 75 percent (12 votes) of ballots cast by the 16-member committees.